-"...for each system, operated by or on behalf of the marketplace, that supports order entry, order routing, execution, trade reporting, trade comparison, data feeds, market surveillance and trade clearing, a marketplace must promptly notify the regulator and, if applicable, its regulation services provider, of any material systems failure, malfunction, delay or security breach..."
+"...for each system, operated by or on behalf of the marketplace, that supports order entry, order routing, execution, trade reporting, trade comparison, data feeds, market surveillance and trade clearing, a marketplace must promptly notify the regulator or, in Québec, the securities regulatory authority and, if applicable, its regulation services provider, of any systems failure, malfunction, delay or security incident that is material..."

-6. With respect to security breaches, subsection 14.1(2.1) of Companion Policy 21-101 CP Marketplace Operation (NI 21-101CP) states that:
+6. With respect to security incidents, subsection 14.1(2.2) of Companion Policy 21-101CP Marketplace Operation (21-101CP) states that:

-"...a material security breach or systems intrusion is any unauthorized entry into any of the systems that support the functions listed in section 12.1 of the Instrument or any system that shares network resources with one or more of these systems.
-Virtually any security breach would be considered material and thus reportable to the regulator.
-The onus would be on the marketplace to document the reasons for any security breach it did not consider material."
+"...a security incident is considered to be any event that actually or potentially jeopardizes the confidentiality, integrity or availability of any of the systems that support the functions listed in section 12.1 or any system that shares network resources with one or more of these systems or the information the system processes, stores or transmits, or that constitutes a violation or imminent threat of violation of security policies, security procedures or acceptable use policies.
+Any security incident that requires non-routine measures or resources by the marketplace would be considered material and thus reportable to the regulator or, in Québec, the securities regulatory authority.
+The onus would be on the marketplace to document the reasons for any security incident it did not consider material."